aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will die alone and poorly dressed.
+> 🥠 18,000 children starve to death every day.
+They would have loved this cookie.

-Last update: Sat Aug 30 05:08:27 2025
+Last update: Sun Aug 31 05:08:48 2025

 ### Let's play! 🎮